WheteThunger/SpawnModularCar/README.md

 - `mycar <2|3|4>` -- Spawn a random modular car with the specified number of sockets.
 - `mycar <name>` -- Spawn a modular car from the specified preset.
 Partial name matching supported.
 See presets section for more details.

-When a modular car is spawned, it will be at full health and contain maximum fuel.
+When a modular car is spawned, it will be at full health.
 Additionally, depending on your granted permissions and personal settings:
+- It may be fueled.
 - It may automatically have a code lock.
 - It may automatically have a key lock, with a matching key added to your inventory.
 - All tanker modules may be automatically filled with fresh water.